centroid457/private_values/README.md

-# private_values (v0.5.8)
+# private_values (v0.5.9)

 ## DESCRIPTION_SHORT
-Update values into class attrs from osenvironment or ini/json file
+update values into class attrs from OsEnvironment or Ini/Json File

 ## DESCRIPTION_LONG
-designed to use private data like username/pwd kept secure in osenvironment or ini/json-file for your several home projects at ones.
+Designed to use private data like username/pwd kept secure in OsEnvironment or Ini/Json-File for your several home projects at ones.
-and not open it in public.
+    And not open it in public.

-**caution:**
+    **CAUTION:**
     in requirements for other projects use fixed version! because it might be refactored so you would get exception soon.

 ## Features